Esri/arcgis-maps-sdk-dotnet-samples/src/Android/readme.md

 * [Find closest facility to an incident (interactive)](Xamarin.Android/Samples/Network%20Analysis/ClosestFacility/readme.md) - Find a route to the closest facility from a location.
 * [Find closest facility to multiple incidents (service)](Xamarin.Android/Samples/Network%20Analysis/ClosestFacilityStatic/readme.md) - Find routes from several locations to the respective closest facility.
-* [Find connected features in a utility network](Xamarin.Android/Samples/Network%20Analysis/FindFeaturesUtilityNetwork/readme.md) - Find all features connected to a set of starting points in a utility network.
 * [Find route](Xamarin.Android/Samples/Network%20Analysis/FindRoute/readme.md) - Display directions for a route between two points.
 * [Find service area](Xamarin.Android/Samples/Network%20Analysis/FindServiceArea/readme.md) - Find the service area within a network from a given point.
 * [Find service areas for multiple facilities](Xamarin.Android/Samples/Network%20Analysis/FindServiceAreasForMultipleFacilities/readme.md) - Find the service areas of several facilities from a feature service.